-Mr. Outland was selected to serve as an independent director on our Board, and to be nominated to serve another directorship term, due to his more than twenty years of experience in the real estate and mortgage industry as well as his past service on our Board of Directors since December 2003.
+Mr. Stelljes was selected to serve as a director on our Board, and to be nominated to serve another directorship term, due to his more than twenty years of experience in the investment analysis, management, and advisory industries as well as his past service on our Board of Directors since July 2007.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF EACH NAMED NOMINEE.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH NAMED NOMINEE.